colestephens901/homelab-portfolio/projects/docker-services.md

 # Docker Services

+## Overview

 This page documents the Docker-based services used in my personal homelab.
-Docker Compose is used to deploy and manage self-hosted applications for media, photo management, password management, budgeting, monitoring, local AI testing, and other infrastructure services.
+Docker Compose is used to deploy and manage self-hosted applications for media, photo management, password management, budgeting, monitoring, local AI testing, notifications, private search, file synchronization, remote access, and other infrastructure services.

+The goal of this part of the homelab is to gain hands-on experience with application hosting, container management, networking, persistent storage, reverse proxy access, troubleshooting, and ongoing service maintenance.

 Sensitive details such as internal IP addresses, domain names, credentials, API tokens, exact volume paths, and private configuration values are intentionally excluded.